Includeable minimal operating system for C++

 Code doesn't die.
 Especially code targetting the c abi.

-• mgaunard 10 months ago
+• mgaunard a year ago

 It's cool, but this only runs with VirtIO hardware.